Google Decline? comScore Report Brings New Questions To Light

 With comScore’s recent report indicating traffic from Google paid search ads showing no growth versus the same time one year ago, advertisers and Wall Street alike are left staring blankly at each other wondering if this is the first sign towards an actual decline from the once infallible search juggernaut.
 Taking the impact to Google as a viable and attractive investment off the table and approaching strictly from an advertiser’s point of view, let’s examine to get to the heart of the matter.

 One theory I saw floated was that paid clicks were in decline because of recession concerns.
 SEO Inc provides PPC marketing services for clients that cross the spectrum of low to high-end retailers from and so without analyzing comScore’s specific vertical data.
-We are relying on our client PPC Campaign performance which did not indicate a slowdown in B-to-C activity which would be the first hit especially given the plummeting consumer confidence.
-Also in Google’s favor is its 53 percent year over year growth in search queries.
-With the Google pie growing year after year a slowdown in CTR is not as alarming even if the slice is statistically smaller in comparison.
+We are relying on our client PPC Campaign performance, which did not indicate a slowdown in B-to-C activity, which would be the first hit, especially given the plummeting consumer confidence.
+Also, in Google’s favor is its 53 percent year over year growth in search queries.
+With the Google pie growing year after year, a slowdown in CTR is not as alarming even if the slice is statistically smaller in comparison.

 But enough of theories and wild goose chases, the simple question remains: If Google is siphoning off paid search traffic/revenue, what does this mean for advertisers?
 For some of the big boys ($1 mil+ monthly spends) who use their budget as a weapon in their paid search strategy, the impact could be significant.
 The decline or even stagnant growth of overall traffic could be devastating to their bottom line.
-For most, their on page conversion and monetization of paid search traffic allows them to bid to top positions and so simply increasing their bids/positions will do very little to make up for lost traffic.
+For most, there on page conversion and monetization of paid search traffic allows them to bid to top positions and so only to increase their bids/positions will do very little to make up for lost traffic.
 Small to medium businesses and non-brands would likely be less immediately affected as the search inventory is still more than healthy to quench their budget-minded traffic thirst.
-However, if there is more competition (and thus greater cost) for top spots it could cause advertisers to reevaluate their approach and refine not just their keyword buying strategy but also landing page optimization and long term traffic retention techniques which are always beneficial no matter the environmental trend.
+However, if there are more competition (and thus more significant cost) for top spots it could cause advertisers to reevaluate their approach and refine not just their keyword buying strategy but also landing page optimization and long term traffic retention techniques which are always beneficial no matter the environmental trend.
 This could then act as a springboard to enhance the public perception of paid ads as advertisers are delivering more relevant content and better user experience (which has been Google’s stated goal for quite some time and led to both the genesis of “Quality Score” and “Universal Search”) and thus improve CTR.